GoogleChromeLabs/kv-storage-polyfill/README.md

 </script>
 ```

 Then import the polyfill.
-If the browser supports `@std/kv-storage` natively, it will use that instead:
+If the browser supports `std:kv-storage` natively, it will use that instead:

 ```js
 import { storage } from '/node_modules/kv-storage/index.mjs';